JL710/iced-guide/src/README.md

 - [plotters-iced](https://github.com/Joylei/plotters-iced): Plotters backend for iced - for Plotting data
 - [dragking](https://github.com/airstrike/dragking): Provides a column and row where the user can drag the items around
 - [iced_audio](https://github.com/iced-rs/iced_audio): Helpful widgets for audio applications
+- [iced_webview](https://crates.io/crates/iced_webview): A webview widget for Iced using the Ultralight/Webkit browser engine (notably the licence of the browser engine can be retrictive depending on your use case)

 ## Contribution